andhudhow/hancooking/README.md

 ```

 ### Nutritional Info
-The `useEffect` and `useState` React Hooks are used to call and manage data from the [Edamam Nutrition API](https://developer.edamam.com/edamam-docs-nutrition-api).
+The `useEffect` and `useState` React Hooks are used to call and manage data from the [Edamam Nutritional Analysis API](https://developer.edamam.com/edamam-docs-nutrition-api).
+If Edamam is unable to produce a high-quality result it will return a 555 HTTP error and occassionally will return a response with only certain macronutrients (e.g., Fiber content may not be available).
+This is guarded against by not displaying the nutritional data tooltip when a 555 error received or if a success response is recevied but not all data points are available, first checking for a data point's presence before trying to render it.

 ```javascript
 import React, { useEffect, useState } from 'react';